Robert Monroe: Biography

-First out-of-body experiences
+Out-of-body experiences

-According to his own account, while experimenting with sleep-learning in 1958, Monroe experienced an unusual phenomenon, which he described as sensations of paralysis and vibration accompanied by a bright light that appeared to be shining on him from a shallow angle.
-Monroe went on to say that this occurred another nine times over the next six weeks, culminating in his first out-of-body experience (OBE).
-Monroe recorded his account in his 1971 book Journeys Out of the Body and went on to become a prominent researcher in the field of human consciousness.
-Monroe later authored two more books on his experiments with OBE, Far Journeys (1985) and Ultimate Journey (1994).
+According to his own account, told in Journeys Out of the Body, in 1958, Monroe experienced an unusual phenomenon, which he described as sensations of paralysis and vibration accompanied by a bright light that appeared to be shining on him from a shallow angle.
+Monroe went on to say that this occurred another nine times over the next six weeks—without the light—culminating in his first out-of-body experience (OBE).
+At first, he did not know what this was about.
+He feared he had a mental illness.
+His physician said he might be working too hard.
+A psychologist friend told him he was performing "astral projection."
+Eventually, he found what he called "the psychic underground, where he found more information about astral projection, reading books by Oliver Fox and Sylvan Muldoon and others.

+Monroe recorded his account of his out of body experiences in his 1971 book Journeys Out of the Body and went on to become a prominent researcher in the field of human consciousness.
+Monroe later authored two more books on his OBEs, Far Journeys (1985) and Ultimate Journey (1994), describing visiting a nonphysical reality, interacting with nonphysical entities, and eventually connecting with his "I-There," his term for what most people would call the soul.
+In his books, he deliberately avoided pre-existing spiritual terms, including astral projection.